 The Mary and Leigh Block Museum of Art enriches teaching and learning on the campuses of Northwestern University and in the communities of their surrounding regions by:

 Convening interdisciplinary discussions in which art is a springboard for exploring issues and ideas;

 Collecting art that supports the Northwestern University curriculum.

-• To inspire and develop a new generation of artists, scholars, and arts professionals by providing experiential learning opportunities bridging the classroom and the world beyond
+To inspire and develop a new generation of artists, scholars, and arts professionals by providing experiential learning opportunities bridging the classroom and the world beyond the campus.

 The Block Museum is accredited by the American Association of Museums (AAM).
 Accreditation recognizes high standards and ensures that museums uphold their public trust.
 Developed and sustained by museum professionals for more than 35 years, AAM’s museum accreditation program is the field’s primary vehicle for quality assurance, self-regulation, and public accountability.